Skip to content

 During pregnancy, your body needs to adapt to allow for your baby (or babies) to grow and develop, this means your body will change and some aches and pains can occur.

-To learn more about the changes in your body during pregnancy and how to care for it, we have put together a video and a leaflet.
+To learn more about the changes in your body during pregnancy and how to care for it, we have put together a video with some useful information.

 Keeping active during pregnancy is also very important and some exercises become especially important during this time, like the pelvic floor, deep abdominal and pelvic tilting exercises or circulation exercises.